 - Energy efficiency

-Paradise Platinum Windows, our signature product, is the only hurricane impact window endorsed by the National Crime Prevention Council.
+Paradise Platinum Windows, our signature product, are manufactured in the USA by Soft-Lite.
+The only hurricane impact window endorsed by the National Crime Prevention Council.